What is Sexual Harassment under Maine Law?

 How does Maine Law Prohibit Sexual Harassment?

-First, Sanford employers may be required to formulate company policies concerning sexual conduct and post them for employees to see.
-The policies should at least include: contact information for the reporting of sexual harassment incidents, an outline of procedures to be followed in filing a claim, and the remedies available when a claim successfully proven.
+First, Sanford employers may be required to implement company policies concerning sexual conduct and post them for employees to see.
+The policies should at least include: contact information for the reporting of sexual harassment incidents, an outline of policies to be followed in filing a claim, and the remedies available when a claim successfully proven.

 How can a Maine attorney help?

-Without expertise in the applicable laws, both investigating and proving a sexual harassment claim can be difficult.
-It's not uncommon for federal investigators to be too busy to handle individual claims.
-With that in mind, you should consider speaking with an attorney in Sanford, as this might be the best way to ensure that your claim is filed before the deadlines set by the laws of Maine.
+Without expertise in the applicable laws, both investigating and showing a sexual harassment claim can be difficult.
+It's not uncommon for federal investigators to be too overworked to handle individual claims.
+With that in mind, you should consider speaking with an attorney in Sanford, as this may be the ideal way to ensure that your claim is filed before the deadlines set by the laws of Maine.